 Sanctions and embargoes are political trade restrictions put in place against target countries with the aim of maintaining or restoring international peace and security.
-This guide explains how sanctions and embargoes work and how they affect importers and exporters in international trade.

 For details about specific destinations see Current arms embargoes and restrictions.